Workers' control: Australia

-Aboriginal Australians arguably practiced degrees of workers' control before contact with Europeans for thousands of years around farming, construction of villages, irrigation, dams and fish traps.
 In Northern Queensland from 1908 to 1920, the IWW and the Australasian Meat Industry Employees Union organized a degree of workers' control among meat industry workers.
 From 1971 to 1990, Australia saw a massive wave of workers' control corresponding with strikes all over the country.
 Some authors have argued that the green bans constitute a form of workers' control.
 Including: